kyllingstad/zmqd/README.md

 ===================================================

-∅MQD is a [D](http://dlang.org) library that wraps the low-level C API of the [∅MQ](http://zeromq.org) messaging framework.
+∅MQD is a [D](http://dlang.org) library that wraps the low-level C API of the [∅MQ](http://zeromq.org) messaging framework (also known as ZeroMQ).
 It is a rather thin wrapper that maps closely to the C API, while making it safer, easier and more pleasant to use.
 Here's how:

   * Errors are signalled by means of exceptions rather than return codes.
   * Functions are appropriately marked with `@safe`/`@trusted`/`@system`,